Microscopic quasifission dynamics of the ${}^{54}\text{Cr}+{}^{243}\text{Am}$ reaction: RESULTS AND DISCUSSION

 Following the static analysis in Fig.~\ref{fig:fbcurve}, we investigate the dynamical evolution using the TDHF theory.
 The calculated fragment scattering angle distributions are displayed in Fig.~\ref{fig:polar}.
 The radial coordinate corresponds to the neutron number $N$ and proton number $Z$ for panels (a) and (b), respectively.
-The data points in these plots are distinctively partitioned into two regions: the inner region represents the distribution of projectile-like fragments (PLFs), while the outer region corresponds to the target-like fragments (TLFs).
-Blue points denote the results from the ${}^{54}\text{Cr}$ tip orientation, while orange points represent the side orientation.
-In Fig.~\ref{fig:polar}(a), the outermost and innermost data points, which exhibit nearly constant radial coordinates and form approximate circular arcs confined to a narrow angular range, correspond to quasielastic scattering events.
+Each symbol represents a single TDHF trajectory at a given impact parameter and is plotted with equal visual weight.
+The inner and outer branches correspond to the projectile-like fragments (PLFs) and target-like fragments (TLFs), respectively, with blue and orange symbols denoting the tip and side orientations of the ${}^{54}\text{Cr}$ projectile.
+In Fig.~\ref{fig:polar}(a), the points lying close to the initial-value arcs correspond to quasielastic scattering events, forming narrow bands with nearly constant radial coordinates.
 Semicircular arcs at $N = 52$ and $N = 126$ are drawn to highlight the locations of the deformed and spherical shell closures, respectively.
 The target-like QF products are primarily distributed in the vicinity of the spherical $N = 126$ shell, spanning a broad angular range from $0^\circ$ to $150^\circ$.
 A closer inspection reveals that most TLF points are located along and slightly inside the $N = 126$ arc, while the corresponding PLF points are distributed just outside the deformed $N = 52$ arc.
-This alignment is consistent with previous studies highlighting the stabilizing role of the octupole deformed shell gaps at $N = 52$--$56$ region during fission and quasifission processes~\cite{scamps2019,simenel2021,godbey2019}.
+This alignment is consistent with previous studies highlighting the stabilizing role of the octupole-deformed shell gaps in the $N = 52$--$56$ region during fission and quasifission processes~\cite{scamps2019,simenel2021,godbey2019}.
 In Fig.~\ref{fig:polar}(b), the angular behavior of the proton number $Z$ mirrors the neutron distribution observed in panel (a).
-The QF events exhibit a significant drift in proton number away from the entrance channel values $Z_{\text{P}}=24$ and $Z_{\text{T}}=95$, with the fragments accumulating along the circular arcs at $Z=36$ and $Z=82$, which mark the positions of the deformed and spherical shells, respectively~\cite{kozulin2022,morjean2017}.
+The QF events exhibit a significant drift in proton number away from the entrance-channel values $Z_{\text{P}}=24$ and $Z_{\text{T}}=95$, with the fragments accumulating along the circular arcs at $Z=36$ and $Z=82$, which mark the positions of the deformed and spherical shells, respectively~\cite{kozulin2022,morjean2017}.
 Collectively, these observations indicate that the QF fragments are steered by strong shell effects, associated with both spherical closures and deformed shell gaps.